BlueBrain/sonata-extension/source/sonata_simulation.rst

-   ionchannel_seed                 integer    Optional    A non-negative integer used for seeding stochastic ion channels, default is 0. minis_seed                      integer    Optional    A non-negative integer used for seeding the Poisson processes that drive the minis, default is 0. synapse_seed                    integer    Optional    A non-negative integer used for seeding stochastic synapses, default is 0.
+   ionchannel_seed                 integer    Optional    A non-negative integer used for seeding stochastic ion channels, default is 0. minis_seed                      integer    Optional    A non-negative integer used for seeding the Poisson processes that drive the minis, default is 0. synapse_seed                    integer    Optional    A non-negative integer used for seeding stochastic synapses, default is 0. electrodes_file                 text       Optional    Path to the weights file describing the scaling factors for the contributions of each segment's transmembrane current to the LFP/EEG.
+Format description after the table.
    =============================== ========== =========== ====================================

 example::